 Add some extra learning during a hike.
-A great activity to do with kids to learn about compasses and direction.
+Learn about compasses and direction.

-This activity incorporates a bit of science and math into a really cool human body activity that kids will love.
+This activity incorporates a bit of science and math into a human body activity that kids will love.

-This solar oven would be so cool when camping at home!
+This solar oven would be great when camping at home!
 The activity includes lots of science and fun.

 Create something for a marble to roll down into a bowl.
-Let kids get their hands on the materials and solve the challenge.
+Kids get their hands on the materials and solve the challenge.

-Kids create their own javelin and use it for a great STEM activity!
-A great way to get kids outside learning and moving.
+Kids create their own javelin and use it for a STEM activity!
+A easy way to get kids outside learning and moving.

 If your kids are interested in birds and their nests, this inquiry project is a perfect hands-on outdoor learning activity.

-Kids love playing with ice – especially if there are tiny treasures inside to dig out.
-This is a twist on ice play and perfect for the fall.
+Kids love playing with ice especially if there are tiny treasures inside to dig out.
+Perfect for fall!